SPINDRIFT STORIES IS BASED AT THE BRYNEICH FOLKLORE CENTRE, AN IMMERSIVE SPACE DEDICATED TO THE TALES AND TRADITIONS OF NORTHUMBRIA.

-Situated on the beautiful and historic Ford and Etal Estates in North Northumberland, the Bryneich Studio is a unique place to discover and explore Northumberland’s folktales and legends, and the ancient art of storytelling.
+Situated on the beautiful and historic Ford and Etal Estates in North Northumberland, the centre offers visitors the chance to explore the legends, beliefs and customs that have shaped the region for centuries.

 Why Bryneich?

-Bryneich is probably the oldest known name for this region, the Brythonic (Celtic) forerunner of the later Anglian Bernicia, which was combined with Deira to the south to form Northumbria.
+Bryneich is probably the oldest known name for this region, the Brythonic (British Celtic) forerunner of the later Anglian Bernicia, which was combined with Deira to form Northumbria.

 Read more about the history of the name.

 All situated in the old visitor centre at Heatherslaw Mill, conveniently located for the mill and for Heatherslaw Light Railway.
-Public car-parking and toilet facilities available on the site, and a cafe directly opposite, so why not bring your tea or coffee into the Story Studio and enjoy it with some stories?
+Public car-parking and toilet facilities available on the site, and an excellent cafe directly opposite, so why not bring your tea or coffee into the Story Centre and enjoy it with some stories?

 Open Mon-Thurs 10:30-4:30 and Sundays 10:30-3:00.